harshbhosale01/SpinalWorkshop/src/main/scala/workshop/uart/spec.md

 - State machines
 - valid-payload protocol (Flow)
-- Some utilse of the SpinalLib (History, MajorityVote)
+- Some utils of the SpinalLib (History, MajorityVote)

 ## Component interfaces